ku-fpg/haskino-examples/README.md

 # haskino-examples

-This repository contains 5 example programs for use with the [Haskino](https://github.com/ku-fpg/haskino-examples) library.
+This repository contains 9 example programs for use with the [Haskino](https://github.com/ku-fpg/haskino-examples) library.

 The examples are as follows, with the name show being the stack build target name:

 * [haskino-blink](https://github.com/ku-fpg/haskino-examples/tree/master/blink) - Standard Arduino "Hello World", blinks the onboard LED.
 * [haskino-hello](https://github.com/ku-fpg/haskino-examples/tree/master/hello-lawrence) - A Haskino "Hello World" for KU alumni everywhere for use with an LCD display.
+* [haskino-echo](https://github.com/ku-fpg/haskino-examples/tree/master/echo) - A Haskino Serial port echo program.
+* [haskino-firmware](https://github.com/ku-fpg/haskino-examples/tree/master/firmware) - The shallow Haskino firmware interpreter, written in Haskino.
 * [haskino-lcdcounter](https://github.com/ku-fpg/haskino-examples/tree/master/led-counter) - A Haskino example with a OSEPP LCD shield with uses the LCD display and buttons to implement an up/down counter.
 * [haskino-multiled](https://github.com/ku-fpg/haskino-examples/tree/master/multi-led) - A Haskino example demonstrating the multi-tasking kernel with 3 LEDs.
+* [haskino-night-light](https://github.com/ku-fpg/haskino-examples/tree/master/night-light) - A Haskino example that controls a night light and plays a song.
 * [haskino-semexample](https://github.com/ku-fpg/haskino-examples/tree/master/sem-example) - A Haskino example demonstrating the multi-tasking kernel and semaphore communication with a flashing LED.
 * [haskino-state](https://github.com/ku-fpg/haskino-examples/tree/master/state) - A Haskino example demonstrating mutual recurion transformation implmenting a state machine using the OSEPP LCD shiel..